JamieKook/PasswordGenerator/README.md

 # PasswordGenerator
-This application will randomly generator a password based on user-selected criteria
+This application will randomly generator a password based on user-selected criteria.
+On the touch of the generate password button, the user will be prompted to input a password length between 8-128 characters.
+Then they will be given four confirms asking whether they want to include special characters, numbers, lowercase, and/or uppercase